edurant/edurant.github.io/courses/cs4981/week1lab.md

    * Are there topics you'd like to learn more about next?

 Submit your informal report covering the above items via Canvas as a Word file, PDF, etc.

+## Learning MATLAB

+In this course, I intend to provide good references and commented code since very few people have much MATLAB experience.
+I also recommend the MathWorks&rsquo; online courses and tutorials.
+Some of the content is free, and if you log in with an @msoe.edu account, you have access to much more.
+[This 2-hour overview](https://www.mathworks.com/learn/tutorials/matlab-onramp.html) is a good place to start, and I'm always glad to answer questions about MATLAB.